wuzixiao/ARTS/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

-> * The function is immultable.
+>  * Function is immultable.
-> * The code is a proved programme.
+> * Code is a proved programme.
 Only need to write a few extreme test cases.
-> *
+> * Type is F# makes more sense, like Null,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5ODc4ODQzMiwxMDY4OTA2ODA1LC0xNj
+eyJoaXN0b3J5IjpbMjA0MjkwOTA2NSwxNDk4Nzg4NDMyLDEwNj
-UyMTg5NjUwXX0=
+g5MDY4MDUsLTE2NTIxODk2NTBdfQ==
 -->